karolinaMwojcik/TechnicalWriter/Dev_docs/documenting processes/DocumentationService.md

 - **feature branches** - Branches created by each Technical Writer to store their work in progress.
 - **dev** - Branch used during the development phase.
 When a Technical Writer has finished working on  their documentation task, they create a pull request to this branch so that their work is included in the OnlineHelp available in the test environments.
 No direct pushes are allowed to this branch.
-- **release** - Branch used during the final phase, when the developent of new features and ehna
+- **release** - Branch used during the final phase, when the development of new features and ehnacements has finished.
 - hotfix
 - master

+## Builds and pipelines

+There are two pipelines